Xblock.utils#

 add arbitrary blocks as children, simply override author_edit_view

-and set can_add=True
+and set can_add=True when calling render_children - see the

 source code.
 To restrict authors so they can add only specific types of